 Many acronyms are in common use in the industry.
-Those used in this document are fully described in the glossary.
+Those used in this document are fully described in the glossary at the end of this document.
 The most common are:

 GTAC Gas Transmission Access Code

 MPOC Maui Pipeline Operating Code